 If you have an epidural you will not be allowed to get out of the bed.
 However, with support from a partner, you can still move around in the bed and assist the baby to move through the pelvis.
 Here are ways to do it.

-6 Steps to Use Movement With an Epidural
+6 Steps To Use Movement With An Epidural

 Lie on your left side with your right leg stacked directly on top of your left leg.
 Stay in this position for about 10 minutes.